 There are some recommendations that we hear consistently from organizations that have transitioned.
 These include the role of leadership (to provide guidance and support), the need to embrace failure as a critical part of the innovation cycle, and the importance of making teams responsible for their outcomes through empowerment and autonomy.
-I discuss these in more detail in my next post, DevOps #4: Culture – Collaboration, Shared Ownership, Empowerment.
+I discuss these in more detail in my next post, DevOps: Culture – Collaboration, Empowerment, Autonomy

 In the meantime, don’t wait for the next technical disaster to start your transformation!
 Reach out to your VMware team to find out how we can help.

 Accelerate: The Science of Lean Software and DevOps (2018) Nicole Forsgren PhD, Jez Humble, Gene Kim

 Other Posts in this Series:

 |DevOps #1: Where Are We and How Did We Get Here?||May, 2020|